actnwit/RhodoniteTS/README.md

 * Support loading the following 3D model files: [glTF2](https://github.com/KhronosGroup/glTF), glTF1, [VRM](https://vrm.dev/en/)
 * Support [Basis Universal](https://github.com/BinomialLLC/basis_universal) Compressed Texture

+## What's the "Blittable Memory Architecture"

+With the Blittable Memory Architecture, Rhodonite stores almost all of its data in a large pre-allocated ArrayBuffer.
+Most of data are on that memory pool, which is transferred to the GPU every frame as a floating point texture.
+This allows all shaders to always access to a huge amount of data.

+For example, Rhodonite can handle and blend the all morph targets of VRM characters (38 targets) at the same time in the shader.

 ## Viewer

 You can try our library via https://editor.librn.com/ .